bwqr/yelken-book/src/getting-started.md

 You can also check out other examples to experiment with Yelken.

 If you want to build Yelken manually and run locally, proceed to following sections.
+When you are asked to run some command, please do it inside the [yelken](https://github.com/bwqr/yelken/tree/main/yelken) directory, unless specified otherwise.

 ### Prerequisites
 Before running Yelken, you need to have a few things installed on your machine.